 Concerning the rest of creation outside of the earth itself, we believe it was created by God Ex Nihilo at the same time as everything else.

 We believe its purpose is primarily to reveal His glory and His handiwork – Ps.
 91:1.
 We know from both science and from Romans 1:20 that the universe, in its entirety, was designed for discovery by man and that in so doing we might come to know Him and seek after Him.

 We have many scriptures to support these views as well as having many natural evidences to its veracity.
 For further information on these points please see Pastor Mark.

 We believe that humanity was called into existence out of God’s Own desires – some of which He has chosen to reveal to mankind in the scriptures.
 Mankind first and foremost exists for the Glory and pleasure of God.

 G. The Fall of Mankind –

-- We believe in the Total Depravity of Man – meaning, we believe that man was created in the image and likeness of God; but that in Adam’s sin the human race fell, inherited a sinful nature, and became literally alienated from God – spirit, soul and body.
+- We believe in the Total Depravity of Man – meaning, we believe that man was created in the image and likeness of God; but that in Adam’s sin the human race fell, and that fall corrupted their created nature, perverting it into a sinful nature, and as a result became literally alienated from God – spirit, soul and body.
 Man is totally depraved and, of himself, utterly unable to remedy his lost condition.
 (Gen. 1:26-27; Rom.
 3:22-23; 5:12; 6:23; Eph.
 2:1-3; 4:17-19)